medatechnology/simplehttp/framework/README.md

 ### 3. Implement the Adapter

-The adapter converts between MedaHTTP handlers and the framework's native handlers.
+The adapter converts between SimpleHTTP handlers and the framework's native handlers.

 ```go
 // framework/gin/adapter.go